 Streaming video is gradually overtaking broadcast TV as the media of choice for many viewers, and for good reason.
 It’s convenient and offers much higher levels of interaction and engagement than TV or the theater.

-Streaming video is an increasingly popular and effective way of reaching modern viewers and is the ideal choice for brands that want to engage potential customers.
+With that in mind, it’s no wonder that marketers are investing more budget into video streaming services.
+They provide an increasingly popular and effective way of reaching modern viewers and are the ideal choice for brands that want to target potential customers with laser precision.

-To prove it, we’ve compiled 50 streaming video statistics that you can use to develop your business strategy on:
+To help support your own streaming initiatives, we’ve compiled over 50 streaming video statistics that you can use to develop your business strategy on:

 - General streaming video